Celebrating Easter Twice

 However, there continued to be disagreement over the exact dates that Easter fell upon due to the fact that the four Gospels did not provide the actual date of the Resurrection.
 They only allude to the fact that it occurs in relationship to Passover, and on the first day of the week (Sunday).
 However, there still remains confusion.

-At present Western churches calculate the date of Easter using the Gregorian calendar, which was introduced in 1582, It remains today as the worldwide standard calendar.
+At present Western churches still calculate the date of Easter using the Gregorian calendar, which was introduced in 1582, It remains today as the worldwide standard calendar.

 Interestingly, most Orthodox churches, including the Russian church, maintain the older Julian calendar to calculate Easter’s date.
 Unfortunately, the Julian calendar does not sustain alignment in measuring solar years, such as keeping months in alignment with the seasons.